 How does the healthcare system prioritize who is worth immediate care, and what does that mean for the patients put at the end of the line?

 On this episode, we explore these moral dilemmas in healthcare with the help of Dr. Camosy, a professor of bioethics.
-And Kate speaks with Jennifer McNary, a mother fighting against ICER’s pricing roadblocks in order to get her sons’ access to treatment for Duchenne Muscular Atrophy.
+And Kate speaks with Jennifer McNary, a mother fighting against ICER’s pricing roadblocks in order to get her sons’ access to treatment for Duchenne Muscular Dystrophy.